ContinualAI/avalanche-rl/README.md

     pip install -e .
 ```

+Be aware that Atari Roms are not included in the installation, please refer to https://github.com/openai/atari-py#roms for details.

 Disclaimer
 ----------------
 This project is under strict development so expect changes on the main branch on a fairly regular basis.
 As Avalanche itself it's still in its early Alpha versions, it's only fair to say that Avalanche RL is in super-duper Alpha.